ChinmayK0607/AC-Asignment-OCR/README.md

 # OCR and Summarization Web Application

-This project implements a web-based Optical Character Recognition (OCR) application that allows users to upload images, extract text from them, and obtain a summary of the extracted text.
+This project implements a web-based Optical Character Recognition (OCR) application that allows users to upload images, extract text from them, and obtain a summary of the extracted text using AI.

 ## Table of Contents